 * Shale oil will contribute to lower demand for OPEC crude

-* OPEC raises long-term global oil demand estimate
+* OPEC cuts medium, long-term global oil demand estimates

-* Assumes oil price will average $110/bbl in medium term
+* Assumes oil price will average $100 in medium term

 By Alex Lawler